How to Network for Consulting

 How to Decide Who to Reach Out to

-When I was first learning about the consulting industry, it at first felt like I did not know anyone who I could naturally reach out to.
+When I was first learning about the consulting industry, it at first felt like I did not know anyone to who I could naturally reach out.
 However, through several conversations with family and friends, and a quick search through LinkedIn, I quickly identified several people in my extended network who had experience in the industry.

 When deciding who to reach out to, think about the following characteristics:

 - Natural connections: The consultants most likely to work with you are those the closest to your first connections, the people you know directly.
-In other words, try to find first or second connections at your target firms rather than cold reaching out to strangers.
+In other words, try to find first or second connections at your target firms rather than cold contacting consultants.

 - School alumni: School alumni are a great resource to use because you have a shared background from the very start.